Dylan McLaren

 Dylan McLaren (born 8 May 1982) is a former Australian rules footballer in the Australian Football League.

 He was recruited as the number 9 draft pick in the 2001 Preseason draft from Sale.
 He made his AFL debut for the Brisbane Lions in Round 20, 2001 against Fremantle.
+He played for Brisbane's reserves team in the winning 2001 AFLQ State League Grand Final.